 Canada now world's largest legal marijuana marketplace

+TORONTO: Ian Power was among the first to buy legal recreational marijuana in Canada but he has no plans to smoke it.
+He plans to frame it.

-TORONTO: Canada is now the largest country with a legal national marijuana marketplace as sales began early Wednesday in Newfoundland.
+Canada became the largest country with a legal national marijuana marketplace as sales began early Wednesday in Newfoundland.
+Power was first in line at a store in St. John's, Newfoundland.

+"I am going to frame it and hang it on my wall.
+I'm not even going to smoke it.
+I'm just going to save it forever," Power said.

 And there was more good news for pot aficionados: Hours before a handful of retail outlets opened in the country's easternmost province a federal official told The Associated Press that Canada will pardon all those with convictions for possessing up to 30 grams of marijuana, the now-legal threshold.